chrisgurney/chrisgurney.ca/src/md/work-design.md

 > - My Role: Designer.
 Did all the things.

-I was given a challenge to double the usage of an existing, fictional guestbook mobile app, to be used at small events such as baby showers.
+I was given a design challenge to double the usage of an existing guestbook mobile app, to be used at small events such as baby showers.

 I mapped the journey of existing users and decided to explore an opportunity in which an event volunteer could own the signing.
 I then designed a brand and UI, centered around taking a recorded message or photo of guests.